khanshoaib3/minecraft-access/docs/setup/basic.md

 Your purchase will be tied to a Microsoft account, when you log into the launcher, you also need to log into this account.
 Keep going after you have logged in, I don't know how to describe the purchase page, fill in the purchase information and click on confirm, that's all.

 ### Use a Modpack version of the Mod

 The community member @BrailleBennett has created a modpack that contains everything you need to get started with Minecraft.
-If you wish to use this pack, go to its (guide file)[/docs/setup/modpack.md).
+If you wish to use this pack, go to its [guide file](/docs/setup/modpack.md).
 There is no need to return to this guide after you finish that one, as it is not relevant to the pack.
 This is usually seen as the easiest and most convenient option for new users.

 ### Download the Launcher